 Frequently Asked Questions

-How do I apply to the Institute for Strategic Communications & Change?
+How do I apply to the Strategic Communications & Change Program?

-Applications for the November 2018 cohort are being accepted.
-Download the application form and submit by mail or email (continue@uOttawa.ca) to the Centre for Continuing Education by October 12, 2018.
+Applications for the next cohort are being accepted.
+Download the application form and submit by mail or email (PDInstitute@uOttawa.ca) to the Professional Development Institute.

 University of Ottawa

 55 Laurier Avenue East, 12th floor

 How will I know if my application is accepted?

 The University of Ottawa will review all applications.

 What criteria are used to evaluate the applicants?

 The program seeks professionals who demonstrate the potential to build their strategic capabilities to fuel communications through creative, imaginative and integrated solutions.